atick-faisal/label-studio/docs/source/guide/label_studio_compare.md

 ---
-title: Compare Label Studio Editions
+title: Compare Annotation Hub Editions
 short: Compare editions
 type: guide
 tier: all
 order: 28
 order_enterprise: 28
 section: "Discover & Learn"
-meta_title: Label Studio Community and Enterprise Features
+meta_title: Annotation Hub Community and Enterprise Features
-meta_description: Compare the features of Label Studio Community Edition with the paid versions so that you can choose the best option for your data labeling and annotation projects.
+meta_description: Compare the features of Annotation Hub Community Edition with the paid versions so that you can choose the best option for your data labeling and annotation projects.
 ---

-Label Studio is available to everyone as open source software (Label Studio Community Edition).
+Annotation Hub is available to everyone as open source software (Annotation Hub Community Edition).
 There are also two paid editions: Starter Cloud and Enterprise.

 <a class="Button" href="#Feature-comparison" target="_blank" style="margin-bottom: 2em;">See full feature comparison</a>